-Moreover the Commission may, prior to the contracts being concluded, invoke a corrective mechanism when it considers that a serious infringement of Union law has been committed during a contract award procedure.176 The Commission may notify the Member State concerned and request the correction of the infringement by appropriate means177.
-Within 21 days of receipt of the notification the Member State shall communicate to the Commission its confirmation that the infringement has been corrected, reasoned submission as to why the correction has not been made or a notice that award procedure has been suspended by the contracting authority or by its own initiative.178
+Moreover the Commission may, prior to the contracts being concluded, invoke a corrective mechanism when it considers that a serious infringement of Union law has been committed during a contract award procedure.
+The Commission may notify the Member State concerned and request the correction of the infringement by appropriate means The Within 21 days of receipt of the notification the Member State shall communicate to the Commission its confirmation that the infringement has been corrected, reasoned submission as to why the correction has not been made or a notice that award procedure has been suspended by the contracting authority or by its own initiative.
+The Commission is confirmation that the contracting authority or by its own initiative.